Mignar99/WeatherVisionNN/README.md

 - `plotlib.py` — plotting helper
   - Utility for visualizing batches of maps with predicted and true month labels.
 Used by `CNN_classifier.ipynb`.

-### Why CNNs First — and Why Transition to Vision Transformers
+### Motivations for CNNs and the Transition to Vision Transformers

-**CNNs were the natural starting point**: they excel at capturing **local spatial patterns** in temperature fields, leveraging strong inductive biases such as **spatial locality** and **translation invariance**.
+CNNs were the natural starting point: they excel at capturing local spatial patterns in temperature fields, leveraging strong inductive biases such as spatial locality and translation invariance.
 These properties make them particularly effective for
 - short-term temperature forecasting
 - season/month classification
 - detecting fine-scale structures (fronts, gradients, local anomalies)

-**However, CNN forecasting showed early signs of overfitting at longer horizons** (notably at **21 hours**):
+However, CNN forecasting showed early signs of overfitting at longer horizons (notably at 21 hours):
 - training loss kept decreasing
 - validation loss began to increase
-This indicates that purely local feature extraction limits the model when **large-scale atmospheric structures** drive the evolution of temperature.
+This indicates that purely local feature extraction limits the model when large-scale atmospheric structures drive the evolution of temperature.

-**Vision Transformers** overcome this limitation by using **global self-attention**, allowing the model to capture relationships **across the entire spatial field**.
+Vision Transformers overcome this limitation by using global self-attention, allowing the model to capture relationships across the entire spatial field.
 This makes ViTs better suited for medium-range forecasting, where global context matters more than local texture.
-The result: **the ViT outperformed the CNN at 21-hour predictions**, validating the transition to a more globally aware architecture.
+The result: the ViT outperformed the CNN at 21-hour predictions, validating the transition to a more globally aware architecture.